thaymara/LazyListWithPicasso/README.md

-# LazyListWithPicasso
+# Lazy List With Picasso

-Lazy List with Picasso library (Android project)
+A simple lazy list with Picasso library.